Pogo-Bash/CongressionalAppChallenge2025/README.md

 - jmwalker8
 - Pogo-Bash

 ## 🙏 Acknowledgments

-- [Congress App Challenge](https://www.congressionalappchallenge.us/) for inspiring this project
+- [Congressional App Challenge](https://www.congressionalappchallenge.us/) for inspiring this project
 - All the educators and students who provided feedback during development